 🍌What you will need

-- Maple syrup - Other liquid sweetener like agave syrup or honey can be used in place.
+- Maple syrup - Other liquid sweeteners like agave syrup, honey, or sugar syrup can be used in place.

-In your mug, mash banana until smooth.
+- Step 1: In your mug or a bowl, mash the banana until smooth.
 Then, add in maple syrup and stir to combine.

-Add in oat flour, oats, chocolate chips, baking powder and ground cinnamon into the mug.
-Stir until everything is well combined, making sure that you get the bottoms too.
+- Step 2: Add oat flour, oats, chocolate chips, baking powder, and ground cinnamon to the mug.
+Stir until everything is well combined, ensuring you get the bottoms too.

-Microwave for 60-90 seconds, or until the cake looks set and is firm to touch.
+- Step 3: Microwave for 60-90 seconds or until the cake looks set and is firm to touch.

-Let it sit and cool for a few minutes before enjoying!
+- Step 4: Let your banana oat mug cake sit and cool for a few minutes before enjoying it!

 ✔Helpful tips

-Chopped nuts - Instead of chocolate chips, you can add in a tablespoon or so of chopped nuts instead.
-Pecans, walnuts and peanuts are some great additions.
+Chopped nuts - Instead of chocolate chips, add a tablespoon or so of chopped nuts instead.
+Pecans, walnuts, and peanuts are some great additions.

-Raisins - There is nothing that beats the good old combination of raisins and oats in my opinion!
-You can omit chocolate chips and use raisins instead, or use a combination of both.
+Raisins - Nothing beats the good old combination of raisins and oats!
+You can omit chocolate chips and use raisins instead or a combination of both.

-Spices and flavorings - I am only using ground cinnamon here, but feel free to add whatever spices and flavorings that sounds good!
-Nutmeg, pumpkin spice and vanilla extract are some wonderful add-ins.
-Just bear in mind that a little goes a long way, and a tiny pinch or a few drops should be sufficient!
+Spices and flavorings - I am only using ground cinnamon here, but feel free to add whatever spices and flavorings sound good!
+Nutmeg, pumpkin spice, and vanilla extract are some wonderful add-ins.
+Remember that a little goes a long way; a tiny pinch or a few drops should be sufficient!

 ❔Commonly asked questions